-Appeals court rejects Chicago gun-range restrictions
+Appeals court rejects Chicago public gun-range restrictions

 - Why are home prices so high?
 Seattle has 2nd-lowest rate of homes for sale in U.S.

-The court also ruled there was no justification for banning of anyone under 18 years from entering a gun range.
+The court ruled there was no justification for banning of anyone under 18 years from entering a gun range.
 However, the court says the city can establish a “more closely tailored age restriction” that does not completely extinguish the right of older adolescents and teens to shoot in a supervised firing range.

-Judge Ilana Rovner dissented from the majority’s opinion on the part of the ruling that struck down the ordinance banning those under 18 years from gun ranges, noting that laws and statutes are employed to protect children from harm, “even where the risk of harm is slight or negligible.
+Judge Ilana Rovner dissented from the majority’s opinion on the part of the ruling that struck the distancing requirements, saying in her partial dissent that such rules weren’t major obstacles to opening gun ranges.

+There are law enforcement and private security company gun ranges in the city, but the issue before the 7th Circuit was gun ranges where members of the public can go.
+The ruling says there are no such ranges currently in the city.

 The decision was notable for another reason.
 One of the three judges on the panel was Diane Sykes, who was on a list of 11 judges President-elect Donald Trump made public last year as among those he would consider as candidates for the U.S. Supreme Court.